D1. Data Literacy

 A laptop icon.
 Breakout rooms could be used to create a virtual carousel.

-As the students analyse their peers models, they may soon realize that their model may be missing certain components or assumptions.
+As the students analyze their peers' models, they may soon realize that their model may be missing certain components or assumptions.
 Students can then use those observations to make improvements to their own model.

 After students have improved their models, the class will come together and students will help the teacher co-create a master list of criteria for analyzing the models.

-Students will reflect on, be prepared to justify and present their judgement of Canada’s waters richness based on the information provided by their model, considering the answers to the following:
+Students will reflect on, be prepared to justify and present their judgment of Canada’s waters richness based on the information provided by their model, considering the answers to the following:

 • What mathematical tools did you use, and how did they help solve the problem?